Stexinator/TheWitcherTRPG/README.md

 - add field to show total weight of stored items and carry capacity of container
 - fix container not showing weight of stored items
 - re-work weight calculation
+- fixed an issue with loot sheet layout

 ### 1.041 ###
 - fix different weapon skill behaviour between browser and electron